buyfakett/buyfakett/README.md

 <h1 align="center">My Representative Work</h1>

-- [centos7_initialization](https://github.com/buyfakett/centos7_initialization):Initialize Centos7 script tag: Initialize Linux, sh script, shell script, automation script, nginx, docker, source swapping, Java support for local and network versions
+- [centos7_initialization](https://github.com/buyfakett/centos7_initialization): Initialize Centos7 script tag: Initialize Linux, sh script, shell script, automation script, nginx, docker, source swapping, Java support for local and network versions

-- [rsspush](https://github.com/buyfakett/rsspush):Tools for detecting RSS status and pushing it to WeChat test accounts and nail robots
+- [rsspush](https://github.com/buyfakett/rsspush): Tools for detecting RSS status and pushing it to WeChat test accounts and nail robots

+- [ding_bot](https://github.com/buyfakett/ding_bot): Based on Jenkins, a script where @ robots can be launched in the nail group

+- [biliup_rsspush_wechat](https://github.com/buyfakett/biliup_rsspush_wechat): This is a py script that detects the main dynamics of bilibiliup and automatically pushes it to the WeChat test account